tedsteen/nes-bundler/config/README.md

                     left: DPadLeft
                     right: DPadRight
                     start: Start
-                    select: Select
+                    select: Back
-                    b: West
+                    b: X
-                    a: South
+                    a: A
         # The default mapping for newly connected gamepads.
-For more gamepad button mappings see https://docs.rs/gilrs/latest/gilrs/ev/enum.Button.html.
+For more gamepad button mappings see https://docs.rs/sdl2/latest/sdl2/controller/enum.Button.html.
         default_gamepad_mapping:
             up: DPadUp
             down: DPadDown
             left: DPadLeft
             right: DPadRight
             start: Start
-            select: Select
+            select: Back
-            b: West
+            b: X
-            a: South
+            a: A

 # Netplay configuration.
 You can remove this if the netplay feature is disabled.
 netplay: